Cabrils, an oasis of peace and tranquillity in the heart of Maresme

 Moving to Cabrils was always a better-quality-of-life type of decision, although life in Barcelona was pretty awesome already!
 More nature, forests, trees, a bigger living space, a veggie patch and a few adopted animals… this was dream that we made a reality by moving just 23 kms north of the city.
 However, there was one more gift to this move which has truly enriched our lives, and that is the community we are slowly but surely being a part of around these villages.
 Projects with like-minded people who want to take things a step further for a greater good and to live more connected with what really matters.
 Serendipity certainly inhabits these lands.
 This is home.

 Cabrils has an established agricultural historical origin.
 Surrounded by abundant pine trees and holm oak forests, it was once a village that had very few houses and numerous work fields.
 Cabrils used to belong to the municipality of Vilassar until the year 1821 when it obtained municipal independence.
-Today it is still a small village but has developed into a sought-after residential area with an exceptionally high quality of life.
+Today it is still a small village but has transformed into a sought-after residential area with an exceptionally high quality of life.
 Along with Cabrera de Mar and Alella, Cabrils has an income per capita of €27,000 – more than 50% of Catalonia’s average (Gencat 2022).
 The desirable neighbourhood of Montcabrer is one of the oldest in Spain boasting a significant archaeological and cultural heritage.
 As well as agriculture, Cabrils’ main economic sector is the restaurant industry (see below) and is cited as one of the main gastronomic hubs of Catalonia.

 Cabrils has historically been one of the most desirable places to live on the Maresme coast due to reasons already mentioned, meaning that properties are high in demand.
 Types of homes are varied and range from detached homes with pools on the hillside to terraced houses in the village centre.
 A growing number of foreigners are choosing to buy in Cabrils, lured in by its high quality of life and proximity to Barcelona, the mountains and the Mediterranean.